learn-academy-2021-delta/week-2-assessment-JBrady/interview-questions.md

   Your answer: A function is a block of code that's created to perform a specific action.
 A method is a built-in function of a language that's used within other functions.

   Researched answer: A function is a block of code thats declared by name and passed paramenters that can return data (if needed).
 A method is almost identical to a function, except a method is paired with an object.
 For example, the .lowercase() method needs to be called on a variable.
-You just call .lowerCase() by itself.
-If I created a function called lowerCase(), I could simply call that function on it's own and it would work.
+You can't just call .lowerCase() by itself.
+But if I created a function called lowerCase(), I could simply call that function on it's own and it would work.